Eleanor Powell: New York City: introduction to tap

 Powell, now 16 years of age, booked tour on the vaudeville circuit, where she shared a bill with, among others, the renowned tap dance duo Buck & Bubbles.
 She was strongly influenced by John "Bubbles" Sublett in particular, who was a highly inventive and creative tap dancer.
 Hailed as the "Father of Rhythm Tap," he is known for bringing tap dance down into the heels, and incorporating unexpected rhythms that broke out of the more predictable meter of the time.
 Bill "Bojangles" Robinson had popularized an extremely Irish-influenced tap style, barely leaving the balls of his feet – it was bouncy and buoyant.
+He and Powell performed together at at private parties in palatial homes of New York's high society and in exclusive elite clubs in New York City during the late 1920s, collaborating on choreography for these events and could earn as much as $500 per night.
+It was during these private shows that Robinson mentored Powell, teaching her his signature Stair Dance.
 Sublett "got down into the floor" and his style and inventiveness were a huge inspiration to Eleanor, who had recently "found the floor" herself.
 Powell named John "Bubbles" Sublett as one of her main influences, and it shows in her grounded, syncopated footwork (what is now thought of as "hoofing," even though in that era, hoofing really referred to any vaudeville tap act, tap improviser, or tapping chorus member – and a hoofer did not use their arms, instead dancing from the waist-down and letting their upper body stay free and loose).